 After this, the next section should be Achievements & Hobbies.
 Try not to mention too many achievements or hobbies, as it could distract your interviewer & he/she might miss the important ones.
-Mention few, which are relevant & with which you are confident.
+Mention a few, which are relevant & with which you are confident.

 So this is it guys, I hope this AWS resume blog has helped you in figuring out how to build an attractive & effective resume.
-I have also written an AWS Salary blog which you may want to take a look at, so that you get a detailed information about how much money would you make as an AWS professional.
+I have also written an AWS Salary blog which you may want to take a look at so that you get detailed information about how much money would you make as an AWS professional.

 In case of queries, you can put those in the comments section below, and we would revert at the earliest.